 In June 2016, the FASB issued ASU 2016-13, Credit Losses - Measurement of Credit Losses on Financial Instruments, new guidance for the accounting for credit losses on certain financial instruments.
 This guidance introduces a new approach to estimating credit losses on certain types of financial instruments and modifies the impairment model for available-for-sale debt securities.
-Modified retrospective adoption is required with any cumulative-effect adjustment recorded to retained earnings as of the beginning of the period of adoption.
-ASU 2016-13 is effective for smaller reporting entities for fiscal years beginning after December 15, 2022, including interim periods within the year of adoption.
-This guidance, which the Company will adopt effective January 1, 2023, will not have a material impact on our consolidated financial statements.
+The Company adopted this guidance on January 1, 2023, which had no material impact on our consolidated financial statements.